+Of the total quota of 254.000 tons, 3000 tons can be harvested between the 1000 meters bathymetric contour line and the Norwegian Baseline.
+The remainder will have to be harvested on the outside.
+The issuance of a commercial total quota has no formal impact on the research quota awarded to Calanus AS.
+Further, there will be no designated vessel quotas and the commercial licenses will have a duration of 10 years.
 The C. finmarchicus stock in Norwegian waters is viable and biologically in good or average condition (Source: Update of the integrated management plan for the Norwegian Sea, Meld.
 St. 35 (2016-2017) Report to the Storting (white paper).
 Norwegian Ministry of Climate and Environment.
 17pp).
-Estimates of annual production of C. finmarchicus in the Norwegian Sea have been calculated at 290 x 10^6 t.
-Stock biomass of C. finmarchicus is estimated to be about 33×10^6 t in the Norwegian Sea.
+Estimates of annual production of C. finmarchicus in the Norwegian Sea have been calculated at 290 x 106 t.